Tulane Green Wave football

 The Tulane Green Wave football team represents Tulane University in the sport of American football.
 The Green Wave compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) as a member of the American Athletic Conference (The American).
-The football team is coached by Willie Fritz, and plays its home games in Yulman Stadium on its campus in Uptown New Orleans.
+The football team is coached by Jon Sumrall, and plays its home games in Yulman Stadium on its campus in Uptown New Orleans.

 History

 Conference affiliations

 Tulane has been both an independent and affiliated with multiple conferences.